lyokha/nginx-haskell-module/README.md

   *location-if* clauses.
 If not set then buffered request bodies are not read in haskell handlers.

+- *single_listener ``<on/off>``* &mdash; Makes the virtual server where it is declared accept client requests only from a single worker process.
+This requires that the virtual server listens with option *reuseport*.
+The directive is only available on Linux with socket option *SO_ATTACH_REUSEPORT_CBPF*.
+Allowed in *server* clauses.

 Service variables in shared memory and integration with other nginx modules
 ---------------------------------------------------------------------------